thejhoffman/advent-of-code-2022/README.md

 Not much to say for today's puzzle.
 I believe I have found a good rhythm fow now.
 I did not run into many hurdles on this puzzle.
 Getting the data into the shape that I wanted was probably the hardest thing.

 One new thing I did learn after going back to look at other solutions for day 3, is python's built in [intersection](https://www.w3schools.com/python/ref_set_intersection.asp) function.
 This function would also be applicable for today's problem as well.
 I may considering using it going forward.

+I did some more research and found [an article](https://betterprogramming.pub/a-visual-guide-to-set-comparisons-in-python-6ab7edb9ec41) showcasing more methods of comparing sets in python.
+I ending implementing an alternate solution using both `issubset` and `intersection` for this puzzle.